MelissaPabst/SavvyDAPython/Week1/Class3.md

-# Vectorization, or Scalar Operations
+# Vectorization (Scalar Operations) and Broadcasting

 A great thing about arrays is that they allow for batch operations to be carried out in a scalar capacity (meaning we can perform an operation on an array and it will be applied to each element of the array without using for loops).
 Let's try it out: